mgiugliano/dynamicRemoteIP/README.md

 - the `sha256sum` command
 -

 It also assumes that your public IP address can be obtained by invoking `hostname -I` from bash.
-If not, you have to dig into the
+If not, you have to dig into the code and uncomment the alternative methods to get the ip (e.g. ifconfig, grep, bash-fu, etc.).

 ## Acknowledgements

- - Davide (for guidance and inspiration)
+ - @davide-italy (for guidance and inspiration)
  - [Readme.so](https://readme.so)